nmenant/iControl_LX_Lab/docs/class1/module3/lab2.rst

 The other properties, in this case 'name' and 'password', would remain untouched.

-For your iControl LX extension to handle an HTTP PATCH you must implement the `onPatch()` HTTP Method processor.
+For your iControl LX extension to handle an HTTP PATCH, you must implement the `onPatch()` HTTP Method processor.